ubc-library-rc/intro-AGOL/content/analyze-data.md

 ```
 Now when you click on the popup, the CFR will appear at the bottom.

-Your map should look something like the image below.
+Your map should look something like the image below, but keep in mind the data is constantly changing, so it won't look exactly the same.

 ![aboveBelow.png](https://raw.githubusercontent.com/ubc-library-rc/intro-AGOL/master/content/images/aboveBelow.png)